-In the Pravastatin sodium placebo-controlled clinical trials database of 1313 patients (age range 20 to 76 years, 32.4% women, 93.5% Caucasians, 5% Blacks, 0.9% Hispanics, 0.4% Asians, 0.2% Others) with a median treatment duration of 14 weeks, 3.3% of patients on Pravastatin sodium and 1.2% patients on placebo discontinued due to adverse events regardless of causality.
+In the Pravastatin Sodium placebo-controlled clinical trials database of 1313 patients (age range 20-76 years, 32.4% women, 93.5% Caucasians, 5% Blacks, 0.9% Hispanics, 0.4% Asians, 0.2% Others) with a median treatment duration of 14 weeks, 3.3% of patients on Pravastatin Sodium and 1.2% patients on placebo discontinued due to adverse events regardless of causality.
 The most common adverse reactions that led to treatment discontinuation and occurred at an incidence greater than placebo were: liver function test increased, nausea, anxiety/depression, and dizziness.

 All adverse clinical events (regardless of causality) reported in ≥2% of Pravastatin-treated patients in placebo-controlled trials of up to 8 months duration are identified in Table 1:

 The safety and tolerability of Pravastatin Sodium at a dose of 80 mg in 2 controlled trials with a mean exposure of 8.6 months was similar to that of Pravastatin Sodium at lower doses except that 4 out of 464 patients taking 80 mg of Pravastatin had a single elevation of CK >10 times ULN compared to 0 out of 115 patients taking 40 mg of Pravastatin.